 More often than not, software development and software engineering are regarded as synonymous.
 But they are not!
 When it comes to software implementation, software development and software engineering go hand in hand.
-Both roles, however, have significant differences.
+However, both software developer vs software engineer have significant differences in their roles.

 If you believe that software development and software engineering are the same things, then read this post.
 In this post, we’ll go over the differences between software developers vs. software engineers in depth.